 WHAT IS HYGIENE?

 I first want to start off with discussing the true definition of hygiene.
-There’s more to hygiene than what meets the eye.
+There’s more to female hygiene than what meets the eye.

 conditions or practices conducive to maintaining health and preventing disease, especially through cleanliness.

 For example, say a female doesn’t do proper female hygiene on the trail, this can make them more prone to getting certain health issues.
 One of the healthy issues that many women face outdoors is Urinary Tract Infections (UTI) and us ladies know that those are no fun at all.
 Some other health issues can be sunburns, infections to the skin, or even irritation to some areas of your body.

 As previously mentioned above, female hygiene is about maintaining health and preventing disease through cleanliness.
 Did you know that your skin is the largest organ on your body?
 Also did you know that what filters through your skin into your body is much harder to filter back out?
 This is why it is important to know what ingredients are in your products, the benefits of them for your health as well as for our environment.
 After all, you will be on a personal level with nature when outdoors.
 For this reason I feel that it is important to see if those ingredients will harm our planet or your health.

 LEAVE NO TRACE: HYGIENE ETIQUETTE ON THE TRAIL

 Leave No Trace has seven principles that everyone exploring the outdoors should follow.
 One of these principles is, “Dispose of Waste Properly.”
 By following this principle you would be helping keep our environment beautiful, water clean, and wildlife and others safe.
 Here is a breakdown of what this principle implies.

 - Pack it in, pack it out.
 Inspect your campsite and rest areas for trash or spilled foods.
 Pack out all trash, leftover food and litter.